-- Understanding human sexuality, emotions and relationships. - Learning about contraception and the range of local and national sexual health advice, contraception and support services. - Learning the reasons for delaying sexual activity, and the benefits to be gained from such delay. - Avoidance of unplanned pregnancy.
+- 2.4.
+We support students in regards to: - Understanding human sexuality, sexual health, emotions and relationships. - Learning about contraception and the range of local and national sexual health advice, contraception and support services. - Learning the reasons for delaying sexual activity, and the benefits to be gained from such delay. - Avoidance of unplanned pregnancy. - 2.5.
 Students at Durham Sixth Form Centre will address the themes below via the delivery methods identified in Section 3.